 - PhD registration fees at the UK student rate (and college fees where required)

 - Research expenses and travel costs

 - Significant support for training and help to transition to the next step of your career at the end of the PhD

 Before applying we recommend students read through the relevant materials, as provided below:

 To submit an application, please use the link below.
 The application process is managed by The Alan Turing Institute through its online Flexigrant portal.
-All candidates will also need to apply to one our partner universities: https://www.hdruk.ac.uk/become-a-health-data-scientist/phd-programme-partners/
+All candidates will also need to apply to one of our partner universities: https://www.hdruk.ac.uk/become-a-health-data-scientist/phd-programme-partners/

 Health Data Research UK and The Alan Turing Institute are committed to championing equality, diversity, and inclusion.
-If you have questions about the studentships or require adjustments to the application process, please contact our team on firstname.lastname@example.org or on +44 (0)203 862 3345.
+If you have questions about the studentships or require adjustments to the application process, please contact the Programme Administration team via email (email@example.com) or telephone (+44 (0)203 862 3379).

-For more information about how we process applicant’s data please view our Transparency Notice here.
+For more information about how we process applicant’s data please view our PhD Applicant Privacy Notice.